jacobwhall/light-control/README.md

 A huge thanks to @mclarkk and the other contributors to [lifxlan](https://github.com/mclarkk/lifxlan).
 Their library has been so easy to work with.

 Thanks to @[Elijah1111](https://github.com/Elijah1111) for introducing me to the wonders of Flask.
-This project began by stealing some of his work, hopefully he'll forgive me.
+This project was created through the modification of his work.

 Thanks to the people who made Flask, whoever they are!